Tea: The Ultimate anti-aging food.

 How some societies naturally eat anti aging foods

-Blue zones, areas of the world that have long lives share a common overall theme.
-We recommend visiting the site, which lists many anti aging foods.
+According to Blue Zones, areas of the world that have long lives share a common overall theme.
+We recommend visiting the site, which lists many anti-aging foods.
 But in their research, most of the people studied drink tea.

 Tea as an-antioxidant source